metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Kudo to the Lions offensive line for keeping Philadelphia's defensive front at bay for much of the game.

+The Eagles defensive line seems way too eager to attack upfield, leaving them quite vulnerable to quarterback draws and screens.

 ***

 ## 49ers @ Bears